Columbia River Wetlands

 OVERVIEW

 The Columbia Wetlands in southeastern British Columbia are among North America’s longest, intact wetlands systems and contain the only undammed section of the 2,000-kilometre-long transboundary Columbia River.
-This 26,000-hectare, Ramsar-designated wetland of international importance is also vulnerable to climate change.
-Living Lakes Canada and the Columbia Wetlands Stewardship Partners (CWSP) have observed drying trends in this crucial ecosystem.
+These 26,000-hectare, Ramsar-designated wetlands of international importance are also vulnerable to climate change.

 PROJECT PARTNERS

-Key to this work is engaging project partners, including First Nations governments and communities, and co-developing long-term strategies for restoration and monitoring programs.
+Engaging local partners, including First Nations governments, land managers, and communities, is key to co-developing long-term strategies for restoration and monitoring programs.

 BACKGROUND

 The Columbia Wetlands is a remarkably productive and biodiverse ecosystem characterized by the seasonal flooding of the Upper Columbia River.
-Because this section of the river from Canal Flats to Mica Dam north of Golden is free-flowing, the seasonal flood regime generates the ‘pulse’ of this ecosystem which remains largely unaffected by human development.
+Because this section of the river from Canal Flats to Mica Dam north of Golden is free-flowing, the seasonal flood regime generates the annual ‘pulse’ of this ecosystem.

 CONTACT